multi construction site security los angeles valley alarm solar powered pole mounted surveillance unit

 Three sites.
 Three incidents.
 One miserable week managing police reports, insurance claims, and project delays across multiple locations while trying to actually run construction operations.

 This is the reality of managing multiple construction projects in Los Angeles.
 Security costs that work for a single site become unsustainable when multiplied across three, five, or seven active jobsites.
-Hiring guards for each location runs $60,000-140,000 monthly.
+Hiring guards for each location runs $60,000 to $140,000 monthly.
 Installing cameras everywhere creates overwhelming amounts of footage with no one actively watching.
 And you can't be physically present at every site when theft happens.

 Construction companies manage multiple job sites by centralizing security under a single remote video monitoring platform that connects every location to one 24/7 monitoring center, giving project managers real-time visibility across all active sites from a single dashboard instead of staffing guards at each location independently.